maedoc/frand123/Readme.md

 The test is passed if:
 * for even moments, the relative error is below 10^-3
 * for odd moments, the error of the central moment is below 10^-3

+### testWichura2x64Kernel
+#### Description
+This test generates 10^8 uniformly distributed douple precision real random numbers and applies the PPND16 implementation in as241.c (taken from GRASS GIS) to generate reference normally distributed random numbers.
+Then, these reference values are compared to those computed from the exact same uniformly distributed numbers using the function wichura2x64Kernel.
+Deviations up to 1e-14 are tolerated.

+### testNormDoublePython
+#### Description
+This test generates 10^8 normally distributed random numbers and applies the hypothesis-tests skewtest, kurtosistest and normtest from the scipy stats package.
+Bounds on the p-values are defined on a per-algorithm basis.

+### testNormDoublePerformance
+#### Description
+Prints out serial and OpenMP parallel timings for the generation and summation of 10^9 random numbers

+## License
+still to do
+note that as241.c is taken from GRASS GIS and the original license (most likely GPL >= 2) applies